Mark Roman | May 24, 2022 | Truck Accidents

 If you are driving and you see a truck violating left lane restrictions, you should try to get away from the truck.
 The driver is creating an unsafe condition, and you should put your safety first.
 Once you are safe, you can protect others by notifying authorities of the truck driver’s behavior.

-Contact the Truck Accident Law Firm Of Roman Austin Personal Injury Lawyers To Get The Help Your Deserve
+Contact the Tampa Truck Accident Law Firm of Roman Austin Personal Injury Lawyers for Help Today